 We understood and evaluated the design and tested the operational effectiveness of key controls over the valuation of financial instruments.

 These controls included:

-- Validation of new and existing models by a specialist team within the risk function, as well as access and change management controls in respect of models in use; - The price verification process performed by the Controller's function using prices and model valuation inputs sourced from third parties; and - Calculation and approval of key valuation adjustments.
+- Validation of new and existing models by a specialist team within the risk function, as well as access and change management controls in respect of models in use. - The price verification process performed by the Controller's function using prices and model valuation inputs sourced from third parties; and - Controls over the calculation and approval of key valuation adjustments

 We noted no significant exceptions in the design or operating effectiveness of these controls and we determined we could rely on these controls for the purposes of our audit.

-In addition, we performed the substantive testing described below.
+In addition, we performed substantive testing as described below:

-We utilised internal valuation specialists to revalue a sample of debt securities issued and derivative instruments using independent models and, to the extent available, independently sourced inputs.

-We tested a sample of external inputs used within management's price verification process as at December 31, 2020 and evaluated the appropriateness of the sources.

-For a sample of debt securities issued, we confirmed that these were economically hedged by derivative assets or liabilities and that the residual risk within the company was limited.

-We evaluated the methodology and underlying assumptions used to determine valuation adjustments.
-We tested a sample of valuation adjustments as at the year end.

-We examined cash reconciliations, collateral disputes, large gains and losses on disposals and other events which could provide evidence about the appropriateness of management's valuation.
+- Together with our internal valuation specialists we revalued a sample of financial instruments using independent models and, to the extent available, independently sourced inputs. - We tested a sample of external inputs used within management's price verification process as at 31 December 2021 and evaluated the appropriateness of the sources. - For a sample of debt securities issued, together with our internal valuation specialists, we confirmed that these were economically hedged by derivative assets or liabilities and that the residual risk within the company was limited.
+We evaluated the methodology and underlying assumptions used to determine valuation adjustments. - We tested a sample of valuation adjustments as at the year end.
+We examined cash reconciliations, large gains and losses on disposals and other events which could provide evidence about the appropriateness of management's valuation.